UPDATED: JULY 26, 2022 | 1 MIN READ

-Heart disease is the leading cause of death in the U.S., so heart disease prevention is essential.
+Heart disease is the leading cause of death in the U.S., prevention is essential.
 It’s important to keep your heart healthy, especially as you age.
 We took a deep dive to determine which states were the most heart-healthy (and which were the unhealthiest) so check out these heart-healthy facts.

 Heart-Healthy Facts Table of Contents